 - Low levels of serum chloride

 - Muscular weakness.

 - High fever.

-Like other electrolyte imbalances, treatment of high blood chloride levels or hypochloremia is correcting the underlying cause.
-It includes the following causes:
+Like other electrolyte imbalances, treating high blood chloride levels or hypochloremia is correcting the underlying cause.
+It includes the following reasons:

 - For dehydration: